30 Apr What is the Dsuvia Drug?

 This story will end one of two ways.
 Dsuvia either seems poised to contribute to the opioid epidemic, or it will become an incredibly useful drug in a physician’s arsenal used to combat acute pain.
-Now that the FDA has approved the use for the drug for medical purposes, only time will tell how it will affect our society as a whole.
+Now that this synthetic opioid officially has FDA approval for medical purposes, only time will tell how it will affect our society as a whole.

 In the meantime, the opioid epidemic in Georgia and across the United States rages on.
 If you or someone you know is affected by the crisis, it’s vital to seek out treatment.
 The consequences of waiting may be dire.
 For more information on Georgia drug rehab programs, contact our rehab center today or visit our website.

 Is There Really a Need for Another Opioid? (n.d.).
 Retrieved April 14, 2019, from https://health.usnews.com/health-care/patient-advice/articles/2018-12-13/dsuvia-the-newest-opioid-raises-safety-questions

 Jackson, A. (2018, October 13).
 What is Dsuvia?
 Retrieved April 12, 2019, from https://abcnews.go.com/Health/dsuvia-opioid-painkiller/story?id=58875487

 Staff, F.E.
 (2019, February 26).
 Opioid Addiction: Signs & Treatment.
 Retrieved April 12, 2019, from https://familydoctor.org/condition/opioid-addiction/